bediger4000/linked_lists/README.md

 This amounts to taking the head element off a linked list, and setting that element's pointer to the reversed list.
-Repeat until the linked list is empty, and all elements are on the reveresed list.
+Repeat until the linked list is empty, and all elements are on the reversed list.

 ```
 $ ./reverse 1 2 3 4